Race Information and FAQs

 Q: Is the Governor’s Cup Marathon a Boston qualifier?

 Yes.
-The Governor’s Cup is a USATF Certified course (Course Number MT18002MF) and meets the Boston Marathon qualifying criteria.
+The Governor’s Cup is a USATF Certified course (Course Number MT18002MF) and meets the Boston Marathon qualifying criteria. *Please note that the 2025 marathon has been postponed.

 Q: What is the Cancellation/Refund/Deferral/Race Change Policy?